explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 For each `{key: newValue}` pair in the supplied `toValues` object, TransitionTo animates a transition from `target[key]`'s previous value to the specified `newValue`.
 	When combined with an `EXP.Transformation`, this can be used to smoothly animate between functions, tweak parameters, or more!

-	Technical note: TransitionTo assumes `target[key] is either a number or a function returning
+	Technical note: TransitionTo assumes `target[key]` is either a number or a function (and if a function, it is assumed that this function always returns an array of numbers)

 * EXP.TransitionTo